oracle-livelabs/database/text/index-object-store/queries/queries.md

     We can see that returned three of our four files - the files containing pangram text which includes the word 'jump'.

     So is this just like the SQL **LIKE** operator, but working on the contents of files?
 It has some similarities, but the basic answer is "No, not really".
 For a start, change the query above to 'JUMP' in upper-case.
 Still works, right?
-Yes, becaue Oracle Text indexes are case-insensitive (by default).
+Yes, because Oracle Text indexes are case-insensitive (by default).
 Now try 'jum'.
 No match, because it's a word-based index and that doesn't match a complete word.

     Let's try another search: